planttheidea/moize/README.md

 *defaults to false*

 In `moize` 1.x.x, parameter serialization was used, whereas in 2.x.x and beyond we use strict equality to compare parameters.
 While this is both faster and more accurate, there may be scenarios where you want to serialize the parameters instead (for value equality comparison in situations where you are using mutated objects, for example).
 Simply pass the `serialize` parameter as `true` and you will use the performant serializer from 1.x.x.
+This is also available via the shortcut method of [`moize.serialize`](#moizeserialize).

 ```javascript
 const fn = (mutableObject) => {